AwkwardTurtle42/AwkwardTurtle42.github.io/index.markdown

             * This isn't actually a rule change, just a reminder (to myself, if no one else) that it's an option.
      * Update to "initiative" rules.
         * Players now always go fist
-        * DEX Save to avoid surprise and skip the first round.
+        * If they might not go first make a DEX Save to avoid skipping the first round.
      * Adjustments to "Second Sight" Advanced Abilities
         * When three players in the same playtest all picked similar, but subtly different "second sight" abilities I realized I should probably differentiate them more.
             * Crystal Wizard's **Crystal Sight** is now **Crystal Vibes**